1

 Plan Executive Summary

 Hazard mitigation helps to reduce or eliminate potential losses from future disasters.
-Hazard mitigation planning helps to establish and maintain a process that leads to the implementation of hazard mitigation actions.
-The State of Colorado is intimately familiar with the impacts of
+Hazard mitigation planning helps to establish and maintain a process that leads to the implementation of hazard mitigation

-hazards on its residents, visitors, infrastructure and economy.
-This 2018 update to the State's Hazard Mitigation Plan (State Plan) again re-affirms the state's commitment to continual improvements to its statewide mitigation strategy and program.
+actions.
+The State of Colorado is intimately familiar with the impacts of hazards on its residents, visitors, infrastructure, environment and economy.
+This 2023 update to the State’s Enhanced Hazard Mitigation Plan (E-SHMP) re-affirms the state’s commitment to continual improvements to its statewide mitigation strategy and program.

 • Reduce losses and damages to state, tribal, and local governments, as well as special districts and private assets, and support similar local efforts